cozy/cozy-stack/docs/registry.md

 - `name`: the application name
 - `type`: the application type ("webapp" or "konnector")
 - `editor`: the application editor name
+- `full_name`: object containing a human readable name for the application in multiple languages
 - `description`: object containing the description description of the application in multiple languages
 - `category`: the application category
 - `repository`: object with type and URL of package repository